GeotrekCE/Geotrek-admin/docs/import-data/development.rst

     .. md-tab-item:: Outdoor sites

-        To import outdoor sites from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import outdoor sites from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.OpenStreetMapOutdoorSiteParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.outdoor.parsers import OpenStreetMapOutdoorSiteParser

             class ClimbingSiteParser(OpenStreetMapOutdoorSiteParser):
                 provider = "OpenStreetMap"